imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/writing-instructions-for-yourself.md

 This book generally recommends the use of Tails OS and the KeePassX password database in securing important information, such as these step-by-step instructions.
 I would recommend writing them down on Offline Tails*, then storing them encrypted in a KeePassX database or an encrypted 7z archive.

-*"Offline Tails" refers to a computer that has the Tails OS installed and is completely disconnected from the Internet.
+*"Offline Tails" refers to a computer that has the Tails OS installed and is disconnected from the Internet.